It's a Good Life (The Twilight Zone): Pop culture

 The 1980 song "Cemetery Girls" by novelty rock group Barnes & Barnes refers to the episode in its lyrics ("Fresh souls in the cornfield...Anthony put them there..."), and with samples of lines.
 Since the album was released several years before fictional twin brothers Art (Bill Mumy) Barnes and Artie (Robert Haimer) went "public" about their identities, the reference is an in-joke.

-This episode was also remade as a parody in The Simpsons episode "Treehouse of Horror II" in 1991.
+This episode was also remade as a parody in The Simpsons episode "Treehouse of Horror II" in 1991, with Bart in the role of Anthony.

 The 1997 episode "Johnny Real Good" from Johnny Bravo is also based on this episode.
 Johnny has to babysit a boy named Timmy, who also has supernatural powers and sends Johnny several times to a nearby cornfield for "thinking bad thoughts."

 The 2007 Pulitzer Prize-winning novel The Brief Wondrous Life of Oscar Wao uses the episode as an analogy for life under the dictator Rafael Trujillo in the Dominican Republic.

-The online virtual world Second Life has a "region of mythological status where once naughty avatars were sent to think about what they had done" called "The Cornfield".

 The 2017 Black Mirror episode "USS Callister" was conceived with the episode as an inspiration.

+In 2025, during the September 8 episode of The Daily Show, host Jon Stewart invoked the episode to critique the sycophancy surrounding Donald Trump, quipping that Trump was “that Twilight Zone kid … [who] sent them out to the cornfield.”

 Sequel

-In the 2002 revival series, a sequel to this episode was broadcast, titled "It's Still a Good Life".
+In the 2002 revival series, a sequel to this episode was broadcast, titled "It's Still a Good Life", making it the only Twilight Zone episode to have a sequel.
 In the episode, Anthony is a middle-aged man who now has a daughter Audrey who has inherited his powers.
 Bill Mumy and Cloris Leachman reprised their roles from the original episode.
 Anthony Fremont's daughter, Audrey, is played by actor Bill Mumy's real-life daughter Liliana Mumy.

-A commercial for Me-TV airing on that channel in 2015 features an adult Bill Mumy as adult Anthony intercut with scenes from the original episode, apparently interacting as the adult Anthony uses his powers to beam Me-TV to little Anthony's set.
+A commercial for MeTV airing on that channel in 2015 features an adult Bill Mumy as adult Anthony intercut with scenes from the original episode, apparently interacting as the adult Anthony uses his powers to beam Me-TV to little Anthony's set.
 In early 2017, the network used clips from this episode in promos for the show's late-night reruns.